alphagov-mirror/gsp/docs/architecture/adr/ADR045-dev-namespaces.md

 rapid feedback of proposed changes.
 The potential impact of security attacks or compromises will be limited by namespace-isolated credentials.

+The shared `london.<cluster>.govsvc.uk` zone will be split into per-namespace DNS zones, most likely in the form `<namespace>.london.<cluster>.govsvc.uk`.
+For example, sandbox canary will move from `canary.london.sandbox.govsvc.uk` to `canary.sandbox-main.london.sandbox.govsvc.uk`.
+This change will have a user impact; we will need to collaborate with them to make sure we don't break things for them.

 [ADR043]: ./ADR043-k8s-resource-access.md